 Important Things to Remember:

-- Only students who complete placement testing and orientation and have a Student Education Plan (SEP) on file will be eligible for priority registration
+- Only students who complete orientation, have a Student Education Plan (SEP) on file will and have Math and English placement be eligible for priority registration

 - Once students have completed 100 or more units, they will lose their registration priority